surfturk/surfturk.github.io/_posts/2020-06-19-waves_of_code.markdown

 Now that my objects and methods were communicating, it was time to trick out the user experience.
 I first added some personality to the on-screen text.
 This was a surfer app after all.
 I then went about trying to add some graphics to the intro and I went down a monsterous rabbit hole.
 Should I do color?
 Should I attempt animation?
 Should I try and add an entire photo realistic surfer to the intro?
 Ok, take it easy. its your first project.
 I finally decided on a nice, big logo for the intro and settled on that.

 Now it was time to boot this project up and run through it.
 Oh wow, it works.
 I built my first ever application from scratch.
 I was actually super pumped the first time I typed in commands and was playing around in the app.
 This is only the beginning and I have so much more to learn and be excited about!

+##### Technical code breakdown:
+I had a few technical hurdles that were fun to get through.
+I had a class method in my beach class that used an each iteration to loop through an array and based on a conditional, make a new array.
+After I received some guidance, I found out about Ruby's built-in select method.
+This method allowed me to select the elements I needed and create a new array from those elements.
+So, my method that contained 4 to 5 lines of code went to 2 lines of code, pretty neat.

+Another aspect of coding that realized through this project was how the flow of a method works.
+If return is written as the last line of code then Ruby will return whatever the last line of code is.
+For example:

+def print_some_stuff
+   var = 1 + 3
+	 var
+	 return 5

+end

+This will return 5 no matter what because we are telling the method to return 5 as the last line.
+However, if we write this:

+def print_some_stuff
+  var = 1+3
+	var

+end

+We'll get 4.
+This seems basic now but it can come back to haunt you in larger applications.

 Berkley